apache/flink/docs/libs/gelly_guide.md

 The algorithm takes an undirected, unweighted graph as input and outputs a `DataSet` which contains a single integer corresponding to the number of triangles in the graph.
 The algorithm constructor takes no arguments.

+### Triangle Enumerator

+#### Overview
+This library method enumerates unique triangles present in the input graph.
+A triangle consists of three edges that connect three vertices with each other.
+This implementation ignores edge directions.

+#### Details
+The basic triangle enumeration algorithm groups all edges that share a common vertex and builds triads, i.e., triples of vertices that are connected by two edges.
+Then, all triads are filtered for which no third edge exists that closes the triangle.
+For a group of <i>n</i> edges that share a common vertex, the number of built triads is quadratic <i>((n*(n-1))/2)</i>.
+Therefore, an optimization of the algorithm is to group edges on the vertex with the smaller output degree to reduce the number of triads.
+This implementation extends the basic algorithm by computing output degrees of edge vertices and grouping on edges on the vertex with the smaller degree.

+#### Usage
+The algorithm takes a directed graph as input and outputs a `DataSet` of `Tuple3`.
+The Vertex ID type has to be `Comparable`.
+Each `Tuple3` corresponds to a triangle, with the fields containing the IDs of the vertices forming the triangle.

 [Back to top](#top)